This post may contain affiliate links. Please see my disclosure policy for details.

 - Maxi dresses/skirts – These are also a great idea as you can dress them up or down how you like

-- Shawls – the perfect addition to an outfit and it can keep you warm on chilly nights
+- Shawls – are the perfect addition to an outfit and they can keep you warm on chilly nights

 4. Don’t be afraid to be rude

 The Brit in me has definitely been kicked out in terms of politeness when I travel alone.

 I no longer feel guilty about saying ‘No’.
 Most of the time, I walk around with a resting b**ch face as a means to protect myself.
 I have no qualms about being rude or strong when I need to be.

 It’s not that I want to be rude, but if any men approach me in a way I deem inappropriate or try to harass me, I don’t take it lightly.

 Believe me when I say that it’s better to be rude and shut whatever is happening down than for it to escalate to the point that it’s too late to leave the situation.

 Trust your instincts, tell people when they make you feel uncomfortable, and don’t be afraid to cause a scene or leave the situation entirely if it escalates.
 Remember, you know your boundaries and you shouldn’t have to justify that to anyone, period.